immcantation/dowser/README.md

 Notice
 -------------------------------------------------------------------------------

 Dowser isn’t officially released yet, so please let us know if you’re planning to publish anything using it.
-A lot of the features are still in active development and will likely change in the near future.
+All features are still in active development and will likely change in the near future.
 Feedback is be greatly appreciated.

 Install
 -------------------------------------------------------------------------------